mendix/docs/content/studio/publishing-app.md

 Studio can fail to get your environment status in the following cases:

-*  Your app was a Free App, was unlinked from the Free App environment by an app administrator, but was not upgraded to the licensed app (for more information on Free Apps and licensed apps, see section [2 Publishing Your App](#publishing-your-app))
+*  Your app was a Free App, was unlinked from the Free App environment, but was not upgraded to the licensed app (for more information on Free Apps and licensed apps, see section [2 Publishing Your App](#publishing-your-app))

 	![Failing to Get App Environment Status](attachments/publishing-app/unlinked-app.png)

-*  Your app is a licensed app, and no environment has been set for the Studio deployment by an app administrator
+*  Your app is a licensed app, and no environment has been set for the Studio deployment by a [Technical Contact](developerportal/company-app-roles/technical-contact):

 	![Deploy Failed, No Environment for Studio](attachments/publishing-app/no-environment.png)

-For technical information for app administrators, see [Studio Deployment Settings](/developerportal/deploy/studio-deployment-settings) in *Developer Portal Guide*.
+For more technical information, see [Studio Deployment Settings](/developerportal/deploy/studio-deployment-settings) in *Developer Portal Guide*.

 ## 7 Read More